2GO Masikap: Service history

 The vessel was jointly built with the Japan Railway Construction, Transport and Technology Agency in 2002 as a replacement for the original Ferry Kyoto, which had been launched in 1989 and was later sold to WG&A Philippines in 2002, where it entered service as MV SuperFerry 15 in the same year.

 In 2005, the ship underwent remodeling, which included the addition of a second-class Western-style cabin and a first-class Western-style cabin on the starboard bow.

 At the end of 2015, following the introduction of Ferry Osaka II, the vessel was reassigned to the late afternoon departures, replacing the earlier Ferry Osaka.
-To coincide with the entry of the new ships into service, the numerical notation in the ship’s name was changed from Arabic to Roman numerals.
+To coincide with the entry of the new ships into service, the numerical notation in the ship's name was changed from Arabic to Roman numerals.

 In December 2021, Meimon Taiyō Ferry took delivery of the new Ferry Kyoto, which was intended to replace Ferry Kyoto II.
 Although its successor entered service on December 16, Ferry Kyoto II was initially retained on its regular route to cover for scheduled maintenance on Ferry Kitakyushu II from December 16 to 27, and later for Ferry Osaka II from January 5, 2022.
 On the morning of January 14, 2022, Ferry Kyoto II docked at Shinmoji, completing its final voyage for Meimon Taiyo Ferry.
 The vessel was officially was subsequently sold to the South Korean company Hanil Express on January 18.

 Renamed Hanil Car Ferry No. 1 and re-registered under the South Korean flag, the ship departed Shinmoji on 18 January 2022 for South Korea.
 It arrived in Busan the following day and entered dry dock to undergo modifications in preparation for its new service.
 In addition to being repainted in the livery of Hanil Express and receiving interior refurbishment, the ship's car deck access was altered at the stern, with the original stern (axial) ramp removed and replaced by a port-side loading door.
 Upon completion of the work, the vessel was renamed Blue Pearl (블루펄).
 On 2 May 2022, the Blue Pearl entered service with Hanil Express, operating on the route between Wando and Jeju.

 After approximately one year in service in South Korea, the vessel was withdrawn and listed for sale.
 It was then acquired by 2GO Travel, alongside MV 2GO Masigla.
 The ship was initially renamed MV 2GO Magalang, but upon arrival in the Philippines, issues concerning its registration led to its renaming as MV 2GO Masikap.

 Onboard

 MV 2GO Masikap has a total of eight operational decks.
-Although the vessel structurally spans ten decks, two of them are not in use as car decks to accommodate cargo onboard.
+Although the vessel structurally spans ten decks, two of them are not in use as car decks to accommodate cargo on board.
 Passenger accommodations are located on Decks 5, 6, and 7, while crew quarters are situated forward on Deck 7.
 Car decks occupy Decks 1 through 4.